Skip to main content

 Indexes with integrated embedding do not support updating or importing with text.

-If you want to upsert and search with source text and have Pinecone convert it to dense vectors automatically, create a dense index with integrated embedding as follows:
+If you want to upsert and search with source text and have Pinecone convert it to dense vectors automatically, create an index with integrated embedding as follows:

 • Provide a name for the index.